norjak123/JerseyDevil-Brute-Forcer/README.md

 # JerseyDevil-Brute-Forcer
+JerseyDevil.py
+	by Norjak123
+--
-JerseyDevil is a simple bruteforcer made in Python.
+Jersey Devil is a simple bruteforcer for Instagram, coded in Python.
+You can easily extend it modifying the JerseyDevil class.

+Disclaimer: This script is for educational purposes only.
+	I am not responsible for how you use this program.

+Goodbye.
+Norjak.